gainge/btt-manip-backend/README.md

 # Peach BTT RNG Manip
 Web tool for Melee RNG manipulation in Peach's break the targets.
 Use the CSS to locate your seed then perform the specified actions to manip.

 This project is heavily inspired by and based on the previous manip work done by Savestate https://github.com/Savestate2A03/ssbm_rng_manip/.
-Huge thanks to them and their contributions.
+Huge thanks to Savestate and their contributions.

 # Usage
 Every manip consists of two parts: